fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 **The 1st rule of web development**: Always keep the Developer Console open on your web browser.
 On macOS, open the console by pressing `F12` or `option-cmd-i` simultaneously.
 On Windows or Linux, open the console by pressing `F12` or `ctrl-shift-i` simultaneously.

-Before continuing, find out how to open the Developer Console on your computer (search from Google if necessary) and remember to <i>always</i> keep it open when developing web applications.
+Before continuing, find out how to open the Developer Console on your computer (Google it if necessary) and remember to <i>always</i> keep it open when developing web applications.

 The console looks like this: